-Our as adjusted net tangible book value as of December 31, 2020 was \$164.0 million, or \$2.93 per share of our common stock.
-As adjusted net tangible book value per share represents our historical net tangible book value after giving effect to the sale of shares of common stock by us in this offering at the assumed initial public offering price of \$22.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and the application of the net proceeds from this offering.
+Our as adjusted net tangible book value as of December 31, 2020 was \$181.0 million, or \$3.24 per share of our common stock.
+As adjusted net tangible book value per share represents our historical net tangible book value after giving effect to the sale of shares of common stock by us in this offering at the initial public offering price of \$24.00 per share and the application of the net proceeds from this offering.